-4. Describe how the Local Area WDB and the partners identify, address, and provide new and innovative solutions to support the job growth and business expansions of the local workforce system.
+4. Describe how the Local Area WDB and the partners identify, address, and provide new and innovative solutions to support the job growth and business expansions of the local workforce system while including Diversity, Equity, Inclusion, and Accessibility.

 The Board's Business Service Manager works closely with Economic Devlopment Directors and Community College Customized and Industry Training Directors to remain abreast of expansion opportunities and training needs from businesses in the region.
 The Business Service Manager also meets weekly with Talent Employment Solutions Career Center Team Members to keep them abreast of pending employer needs.
 The Business Services Manager and Talent Employment Solutions Team members regularly attend Chamber of Commerce meetings and events, often as speakers.
 The Business Services Manager also attends local Economic Development Commission meetings which leads to opportunities to promote the Career Center services and create opportunities for individual employer engagement.
+Our NCWorks team receives Diversity, Equity and Inclusion training via the NCWorks Online and NC Dept of Commerce DWS training modules for Diversity and.
+Service Providers also have available internal requirements for compliance training.
+Currently the program service provider EDSI has required compliance training and has local Belonging Ambassadors to facilitate discussions.